etomuc/CPC464-iRAM1024/README.md

 The iRAM/1024 is an internal RAM expansion for the Amstrad CPC 464 and CPC 664 which upgrades the computer to a total of 1024KB - sixteen times the amount of the original 64KB.

-It also support [C3 paging mode](http://norecess.cpcscene.net/advancedmemoryusage.html) which allows you to run CP/M plus, FutureOS or some games and demos with C3 requirement (e.g Pac-Man emulator or the demos PHX and Phortem).
+It even supports [C3 paging mode](http://norecess.cpcscene.net/advancedmemoryusage.html) which allows you to run CP/M plus, FutureOS or some games and demos with C3 requirement (e.g Pac-Man emulator or the demos PHX and Phortem).

 <img src="/pictures/installed464board1.jpg" width="640"/>